Web-Development-Environments-2023/assignment2-324677285_322888900/README.md

 ## The functionality we added:

-- Green Skull that takes you one lifeץ
+- Green Skull that takes you one life.
 - Red heart that adds you one life.
 - Clock that adds you 10 seconds.